GoneDotNet/HeadsUp/readme.md

 * SensorAnswerDetector
   * BUG: Flip Up to pass not working
   * BUG: Flip down requires an aggressive down
-* FEATURE: AI Phonetic Answers
+  * ENHANCEMENT: Should account for device orientation
 * Score Screen
   * BUG: Video not auto playing and no transparency through score